thegrumpys/odop/docs/procedures/NewDB.md

  . . .

-Edit your local .env file and add a new entry for JAWSDB\_**Color**\_URL
-   Note: See Heroku Dashboard Resources tab for JAWS DB: Production is prntcdsszgqddxh8; staging is d9bw76r236auqu3s, test is cmyr2m3s55btzgvr, and local/development is s6v0edrsu4v1u49m.
 Edit your local .env file and add a new entry for JAWSDB\_**xxxx**\_URL
+Note:
-See the Heroku Dashboard Resources tab for JAWS DB:
+See Heroku Dashboard Resources tab for JAWS DB:
+Production is prntcdsszgqddxh8; staging is d9bw76r236auqu3s, test is cmyr2m3s55btzgvr, and local/development is s6v0edrsu4v1u49m.

 Previously: Production has no color; staging is AMBER, test is TEAL, and local/development is CYAN.

-Production is prntcdsszgqddxh8; staging is d9bw76r236auqu3s, test is cmyr2m3s55btzgvr, and local/development is s6v0edrsu4v1u49m.
+Easier to read summary:

 Role | Old | New | DB name
 --- | --- | --- | ---